JaVanGri/OutCyte-2.0-Web/README.md

 <img src="logo.svg" alt="OutCyte 2.0 Logo" style="width:100%; text-align:center;">

 ## What is OutCyte 2.0-Web?
-**OutCyte 2.0-Web** is an WebApplication version of [OutCyte 2.0](https://github.com/JaVanGri/OutCyte-2.0)].
+**OutCyte 2.0-Web** is an WebApplication version of [OutCyte 2.0](https://github.com/JaVanGri/OutCyte-2.0).
 OutCyte 2.0 is an advanced tool designed for predicting various cellular localization attributes, including signal peptides, transmembrane regions, unconventional protein secretion (UPS), and intracellular proteins, based on the amino acid sequence of proteins.
 It is an enhancement over the previous tool developed by Linlin Zhao, which can be found at [Linlin Zhao's OutCyte](https://github.com/linlinzhao/outcyte).
 This version significantly improves the prediction accuracy for UPS proteins.

+The web application's interface is designed for ease of use, providing a user-friendly and intuitive experience that simplifies complex predictive analyses, making it accessible to researchers of all levels.
 ## How to use it?
 To effectively utilize OutCyte 2.0-Web, please follow these steps: